davibelini/davibelini/README.md

 # hello there
 *I'm new to programming.
 I discovered this world in quarantine, when I wanted to know how games were made.
-I started with GameMakerStudio 2, then I went to the web.
+I started with GamemakerStudio 2, then I went to the web.
 I already learnt html5.
 Now I am learning javascript, css and python.*
 ___
 From now to 2021's august my plan is to:
 - [ ] learn javascript